cshmookler/cpp_template/README.md

 # **C++ Project Template**
 A simple project template for quickly writing and compiling a C++ project.
-Uses a Zlib license by default but can be changed.
+Uses an MIT license by default but can be changed.
 My name is included in the license by default, so make sure you change it!
 ## **Build this project**
 **1.** Open a terminal window in the root directory of this project.
 **2.** Install the required packages.